Eneko96/portfolio/src/content/projects/Eneko96.md

 - I've been developing Client-side solutions for automated medical imaging processing and interfacing with the REST api of orthanc PACS DICOM server and the Kubernetes scheduler

-- Currently forking as software engineer on LabelGrup Networks
+- Currently working as software engineer at Kneat Solutions

 - I'm currently learning Python, Django, Nginx, Vuejs, Redux, Flutter, ...